Rednexie/node-fetch-patch/README.md

 a nodejs fetch polyfill/patch, ensures the availability across environments and versions.

 # How does it work?
-import the main file(v10.0 - 20.8.1)
+import the main file (for v10.0 - 20.8.1)
 ```js
 const fetch = require('./node-fetch-patch');
 ```
-or for all versions(without trying async import for node-fetch versions after 2.6.1)
+or for all versions (since async import is not available)
 ```js
 const fetch = require('./node-fetch-patch-all');
 ```

 - Firstly, the module checks if nodejs native fetch api (built-in) is supported.
 - If not, it checks for a node-fetch installation(specifically below 2.6.1), and tries to do a CommonJS require.
 - If it doesn't work, tries to import node-fetch with async import function.
 This works for the verions above 2.6.1.